Instrument landing system: ILS concept

-For lateral guidance, known as the localizer, the antenna is normally placed centrally at the far end of the runway and consists of multiple antennas in an array normally about the same width of the runway.
+For lateral guidance, known as the localizer, the antenna is normally placed centrally at the far end of the runway and consists of multiple antennas in an array normally about the width of the runway.
 Each individual antenna has a particular phase shift and power level applied only to the SBO signal such that the resulting signal is retarded 90 degrees on the left side of the runway and advanced 90 degrees on the right.
 Additionally, the 150 Hz signal is inverted on one side of the pattern, another 180 degree shift.
-Due to the way the signals mix in space the SBO signals destructively interfere with and almost eliminate each other along the centerline, leaving just the CSB signal predominating.
+Due to the way the signals mix in space the SBO signals destructively interfere with and almost eliminate each other along the centerline, leaving the CSB signal predominating.
 At any other location, on either side of the centerline, the SBO and CSB signals combine in different ways so that one modulating signal predominates.

 A receiver in front of the array will receive both of these signals mixed together.
 Using simple electronic filters, the original carrier and two sidebands can be separated and demodulated to extract the original amplitude-modulated 90 and 150 Hz signals.
 These are then averaged to produce two direct current (DC) signals.
 Each of these signals represents not the strength of the original signal, but the strength of the modulation relative to the carrier, which varies across the beam pattern.
 This has the great advantage that the measurement of angle is independent of range.

 The two DC signals are then sent to a conventional voltmeter, with the 90 Hz output pulling the needle right and the other left.
 Along the centreline the two modulating tones of the sidebands will be cancelled out and both voltages will be zero, leaving the needle centered in the display.
 If the aircraft is far to the left, the 90 Hz signal will produce a strong DC voltage (predominates), and the 150 Hz signal is minimised, pulling the needle all the way to the right.
 This means the voltmeter directly displays both the direction and magnitude of the turn needed to bring the aircraft back to the runway centreline.
 As the measurement compares different parts of a single signal entirely in electronics, it provides angular resolution of less than a degree, and allows the construction of a precision approach.